Tour Generación RBD En Vivo

 Tour Generación RBD en Vivo (English: RBD Generation Tour Live) is the first live album released by Mexican pop band RBD.
-The album was recorded live at a concert from the band's Tour Generación RBD in Mexico City's Palacio de los Deportes.
-It features songs from their debut album Rebelde, one new live track, two medleys of popular songs in the album's Mexican edition, and on the edition released in the US, a track that later appeared on their second studio album, Nuestro Amor.
+The album was recorded live in May 2005 at a concert from the band's Tour Generación RBD in Mexico City's Palacio de los Deportes, and released on 19 July.
+It features songs from their debut album Rebelde and one new live track; two medleys of popular songs are included in the album's Mexican edition, while the edition released in the U.S. features a track that later appeared on their second studio album, Nuestro Amor.

-The album was certified platinum (Latin) in the United States (for over 100,000 copies sold) in February 2006.
+The album was certified platinum (Latin) in the United States for over 100,000 copies sold in February 2006.
 The album mirrored this success in Brazil, where it reached the number one position, spending several weeks at the top of the charts.

-The album was released in Spain on September 11, 2006.
-A DVD of the tour was also released, which was titled Tour Generación RBD En Vivo as well.
+The album was released in Spain on 11 September 2006.
+A DVD of the tour was also released, which was titled Tour Generación RBD en Vivo as well.

 Background and release

-On July 19, 2005 the standard edition of the album was released in the United States.
-The live album was recorded on May 27, 2005 during RBD's concert in the Palacio de los Deportes in Mexico City, as part of their Tour Generación RBD, which visited over 30 Mexican cities, in addition to Venezuela, Colombia, Puerto Rico and Ecuador.
+The live album was recorded on 27 May 2005 during RBD's concert in the Palacio de los Deportes in Mexico City, as part of their Tour Generación RBD, which visited over 30 Mexican cities, in addition to countries such as Venezuela, Colombia, Puerto Rico and Ecuador.
+On 19 July 2005 the standard edition of the album was released in Latin America and the United States.

-On March 2, 2006 a 'Diamond Edition' of the album was also released, which included tracks in Portuguese, games, a documentary and photos of the band.
+On 2 March 2006 a Diamond Edition of the album was released, which includes tracks in Portuguese, games, a documentary and photos of the band.